zoxpx/pxdocs/content/portworx-install-with-kubernetes/autopilot/reference/_index.md

 ### actions

 Defines what action to take when the conditions are met.
-See [Supported Actions](#supported-actions) for all actions that you can specify here.
+See the [Supported Actions](#supported-autopilot-actions) section for the list of actions that you can specify.

 ```text
 action: